 Name Value Description TDS_ROW_HIDDEN 0x01 This is a hidden column.
 It was not listed in the target list of the select statement.
 Hidden fields are often used to pass key information back to a client.
-For example: select a, b from table T where columns b and c are the key columns.
+For example: select a, b from table T where columns b and c are the key col- umns.
 Columns a, b, and c may be returned and c would have a status of TDS_ROW_HIDDEN TDS_ROW_KEY.
 TDS_ROW_KEY 0x02 This indicates that this column is a key.
 TDS_ROW_VERSION 0x04 This column is part of the version key for a row.
 It is used when updating rows through cursors.
+TDS_ROW_COLUMNSTATUS 0x08 All rows in this column will contain the col- umnstatus byte.
+Note that it will be a protocol error to set this bit if the TDS_DATA_COLUMNSTATUS capability bit is off.
 TDS_ROW_UPDATABLE 0x10 This column is updatable.
 It is used with cursors.
 TDS_ROW_NULLALLOWED 0x20 This column allows nulls.
 TDS_ROW_IDENTITY 0x40 This column is an identity column.
 TDS_ROW_PADCHAR 0x80 This column has been padded with blank characters.